runphilrun/TDU/README.md

 9. The gas velocity, pressure, temperature, and density are all uniform across any section normal to the nozzle axis.
 10. Chemical equilibrium is established within the rocket chamber and the gas composition does not change in the nozzle (frozen flow).
 11. Stored propellants are at room temperature.
 Cryogenic propellants are at their boiling points.

+## Usage
+how to run file with configs